 BEING A MEMBER

 The MAP is a membership based program for Minnesota's elite players who are dedicated to personal development in hockey and life.
 Similar to a health club membership, our MAP members receive access to our expert staff, our state of the art facilities, on and off-ice training and a wealth of playing and coaching knowledge during the course of a single year.

-The MAP has two convenient campuses, Schwan Super Rink in Blaine (North) and St. Thomas Ice Arena in Mendota Heights (South) to serve our members.
+The MAP has one convenient campu, Schwan Super Rink in Blaine (North) to serve our members.
 We take great pride in offering the most dynamic program for developing players and young adults in the world.

 TIERS WITHIN THE MAP

 We have eight tiers (Pro, Prep, College, Junior, HS, Tier 1, Tier 2 and Tier 3).
 The tiers are based on a players potential to play at that level.
 You will be in the tier that best fits your ability and age.
 Players may be moved up or down depending on how they are doing.
 We never want anyone to be the best or the worst player on the ice.

 ICE TIMES AND SKATING